openstack/barbican-specs/specs/juno/template.rst

   of this include launching subprocesses for each connection, or entity expansion attacks in XML.

-* Does this change change the need for auditing in any way?
+* Does this change the need for auditing in any way?

 For more detailed guidance, please see the OpenStack Security Guidelines as a reference (https://wiki.openstack.org/wiki/Security/Guidelines).
 These